-- Retail Pharmacy Copayment - \$1 copayment up to a 30-day supply - \$2 copayment for each non-preferred prescription drug (if the prescribing provider determines that a preferred drug will be less effective and/or will have adverse effects for the member, the non-preferred drug will be \$1.00) - Mail Order Copayment (only certain drugs available through mail order) - \$1 copayment for a 90-day supply - \$0 copayment for family planning products or for Clozaril® (Clozapine) prescriptions or tobacco cessation products.
+Retail Pharmacy Copayment

+- \$1 copayment up to a 30-day supply - \$2 copayment for each non-preferred prescription drug (if the prescribing provider determines that a preferred drug will be less effective and/or will have adverse effects for the member, the non-preferred drug will be \$1.00)

+Mail Order Copayment (only certain drugs available through mail order)

+- \$1 copayment for a 90-day supply - \$0 copayment for family planning products or for Clozaril® (Clozapine) prescriptions or tobacco cessation products.

-For more information, refer to Chapter 7 (Getting covered prescription drugs) or call Member services.
+For information on prescription drug coverage, refer to Chapter 7 (Getting covered prescription drugs).

-Private duty nursing
+Private duty nursing services